 Thankfully, there are a lot of VPNs to choose from.
-We have around 50 pieces in our VPN reviews, but for the sake of this guide, we’re going to give you three options from our best VPN roundup.
+We have around 50 reviews, but for the sake of this guide, we’re going to give you three options from our best VPN roundup.
 The options below not only have access to Hong Kong, but also provide the best in VPN security and speed.

 ExpressVPN is the best VPN around.
 Not only is it the fastest VPN, it’s also one of the most secure.
 With access to a wide range of VPN protocols, an intuitive interface and a strict no-logging policy, it proves that you don’t need a degree in computer science to stay secure.